 Customers can delegate all key management operations to the ScyllaDB Cloud support team if they prefer this.

-To do this, the customer can choose the ScyllaDB key when creating the cluster.
+To achieve this, the customer can choose the ScyllaDB key when creating the cluster.

 To ensure customer data is secure and adheres to all privacy regulations.
 By default, encryption uses the symmetrical algorithm AES-128, a solid corporate encryption standard covering all practical applications.
 Breaking AES-128 can take an immense amount of time, approximately trillions of years.

-Note: Database-level encryption in ScyllaDB Cloud is available for all clusters deployed in Amazon Web Services.
-Support for other cloud services, like Google Cloud KMS, will come later this year.
+Note: Database-level encryption in ScyllaDB Cloud is available for all clusters deployed in Amazon Web Services (AWS) and Google Cloud Platform (GCP).

 Encryption